leo-pfeiffer/FlatMate/README.md

 The database setup script (`db_setup.sh`) populates the database with some demo data.
 The following two users are recommended to login to test the app:

 | USER        | PASSWORD      | ROLE      | GROUP MEMBER |
 | ------      | ------        | ------    | ------       |
 | leopold     | pass          | admin     | yes          |
 | lukas       | pass          | user      | yes          |
 | anna        | pass          | user      | no           |

+All demo users have the same password `pass`.